datlearner/datlearner/README.md

 </h1>

-<h3 align="center">A passionate and forward-thinking software developer from Zimbabwe, dedicated to crafting innovative solutions and embracing new challenges in the ever-evolving world of technology.</h3>
+<h3 align="center">A passionate and forward-thinking software developer, dedicated to crafting innovative solutions and embracing new challenges in the ever-evolving world of technology.</h3>

 <br/>